shotastage/webPiano/README.md

 ### WARNING
-Firefox and IE is not supported.
-Please play on latest Chrome or Chromium.
+Safari on Mac is not supported.
+Please play on latest Chrome or Firefox and latest Edge.
-You can download it for free from [here](https://www.google.co.jp/chrome/browser/desktop/).
+You can download Chrome for free from [here](https://www.google.co.jp/chrome/browser/desktop/).
 I think installing Chrome is not a bad way.